remult/remult/docs/tutorials/react/entities.md

 To initially allow all CRUD operations for tasks, we set the option [allowApiCrud](../../docs/ref_entity.md#allowapicrud) to `true`.

 The `@Fields.uuid` decorator tells Remult to automatically generate an id using `uuid`.
-We mark this property as optional so we can create new `Task` objects without assigning and `id` at first, and have Remult generate one before the object's data is stored to the backend database.
+We mark this property as optional so we can create new `Task` objects without assigning an `id` at first, and have Remult generate one before the object's data is stored to the backend database.

 The [@Fields.string](../../docs/ref_field.md) decorator tells Remult the `title` property is an entity data field of type `String`.
 This decorator is also used to define field-related properties and operations, discussed in the next sections of this tutorial and the same goes for `@Fields.boolean` and the `completed` property.